GOVERNMENT FUNDING

 Agriculture and Agri-Food Canada (AAFC) announced just over $3 million over five years for the Atlantic Grains Council through the AgriScience Program - Projects Component, an initiative under the Sustainable Canadian Agricultural Partnership.
 This funding will support the Atlantic Grains Council in research activities to address regional conditions, production challenges and agronomic practices, focusing on priorities for the local sector.
 Researchers will explore ways to adapt to a changing climate and enhance soil health, while improving the production and quality of grains and oilseeds to remain sustainable and competitive into the future.
 One of the key project activities is the Yield Enhancement Network (YEN).
 The YEN provides a real-time snapshot of the trends impacting the production, yield, quality and environmental impacts of grains and oilseeds.
 The network helps local farmers better understand their yield potential and discover limits to achieving that potential.
 There are 233 grain and oilseeds farms in Atlantic Canada, which generated approximately $113.8 million for producers in 2023.
 AAFC

 Environment and Climate Change Canada (ECCC) announced the re-investment of up to $2.2 million of recycled industrial pollution pricing revenues to fund a major new emissions-reduction project at St Marys Cement in St. Marys, Ont.
 With this funding, St Marys Cement Inc. (Canada), which is part of the Votorantim Cimentos group, is installing new specialty cement kiln infrastructure that uses lower-carbon fuels, including discarded plastics, to replace up to 30 percent of the high-carbon fuels required for the manufacturing process.
-The innovative technology will cut more than 39,900 tonnes of greenhouse gas emissions in 2030, the equivalent of taking over 9,400 gas-powered cars off the road for a year.
+The innovative technology will reduce more than 39,900 tonnes of greenhouse gas emissions in 2030, the equivalent of taking over 9,400 gas-powered cars off the road for a year.
 As members of Canada’s Net Zero Challenge, St Marys Cement is implementing their plan to transition their facilities and operations to achieve net-zero emissions by 2050.
 ECCC

 RESEARCH, TECH NEWS & COLLABORATIONS

-The Natural Sciences and Engineering Research Council of Canada (NSERC) and the Communications Security Establishment Canada (CSE) announced funding a new Research Community to conduct unclassified research on cutting-edge technologies in areas of strategic importance to CSE and the federal government, focusing on robust, secure, and safe artificial intelligence.
+The Natural Sciences and Engineering Research Council of Canada (NSERC) and the Communications Security Establishment Canada (CSE) announced funding for a new Research Community to conduct unclassified research on cutting-edge technologies in areas of strategic importance to CSE and the federal government, focusing on robust, secure, and safe artificial intelligence.
 David Lie, professor in the Department of Electrical & Computer Engineering, University of Toronto and his 18 co-applicants, from four Canadian universities (University of Toronto, Concordia University, University of Waterloo, York University), have been awarded a total of $5.6 million over four years to support a large project entitled: “End-to-End Approach to Safe and Secure AI Systems."
 Their goal is to develop techniques to solve many of the challenges associated with the use of these systems, including the training of models in scenarios that lack reliable, labeled data and ensuring the security, robustness, fairness and interpretability of AI.
 This is the first of four joint funding opportunities being offered by NSERC and CSE over the next five years, stemming from a new memorandum of understanding between the two organizations to award Research Communities grants to Canadian university researchers.
 Each funding opportunity focuses on a different topic.
 The grants will be awarded through NSERC’s Alliance grants program.
 NSERC

 Startup Montréal has rebranded to Québec Tech, after the Quebec government granted $7 million to Startup Montréal last May, as part of the province’s Innovation Research and Investment Strategy.
-The renamed entity will be tasked with making Quebec an international reference in creating and supporting the growth of new technology companies.
+The renamed entity will be tasked with making Quebec an international player in creating and supporting the growth of new technology companies.
 A focus of Québec Tech will be helping startups to scale up, with assistance from other provincial organizations and institutions, such as Investissement Québec International.
 Richard Chénier, general director of Québec Tech, said the organization is inspired somewhat by Alberta Innovates, created by the Alberta government, that quickly allowed Calgary to establish itself as a tech hub on the North American technology scene.
 Le Devoir

-The Court of Appeal for British Columbia has ruled that victims of a 2020 data breach at the South Coast British Columbia Transportation Authority (TransLink) can pursue a class action lawsuit for failing to keep their private information safe.
+The Court of Appeal for British Columbia has ruled that victims of a 2020 data breach at the South Coast British Columbia Transportation Authority (TransLink) can pursue a class action lawsuit against TransLink for failing to keep their private information safe.
 The Court recognized that data custodians’ obligation to protect personal information they hold is not limited to that set out in the Freedom of Information and Protection of Privacy Act, says an article in the publication CircuLAWr.
 Likewise, data custodians can commit the statutory tort of violation of privacy found in the Privacy Act where they fail to take sufficient steps to protect that personal information.
-“Local governments take note: your exposure to liability arising from a data breah might be greater than you think,” wrote article author Aidan Andrews, an associate lawyer with Civic Legal LLP.
+“Local governments take note: your exposure to liability arising from a data breach might be greater than you think,” wrote article author Aidan Andrews, an associate lawyer with Civic Legal LLP.
 The plaintiffs in the case (an estimated 39,000 people were affected by the data breach) asserted that the defendant was liable – both under statute and at common law – for taking inadequate steps to prevent a cyberattack and the unauthorized disclosure of a significant amount of sensitive personal information.
 The Supreme Court of British Columbia had previously dismissed the plaintiffs’ application for certification of the class action, saying it was bound to fail.
 The plaintiffs – barring an appeal – now have a second chance to achieve certification before the Supreme Court.
 Civic Legal LLP

 Winnipeg-based Farmers Edge Inc., a digital agriculture company, announced that the Federal Court of Canada ruled in the company’s favour in a patent infringement suit brought by Winnipeg-based ag-tech firm Ag Growth International (AGI).
 The court ruled that Farmers Edge has never infringed the patent asserted by AGI for a “Farming Data Collection and Exchange System,” and that all claims in the patent are and have always been invalid.
 The judge also dismissed AGI’s motion to reopen the trial.
 In April 2024, the United States District Court for the District of Nebraska’s dismissed the patent infringement suit brought against Farmers Edge by AGI in the U.S. The Nebraska court ruled that AGI’s patent was ultimately an unpatentable, abstract idea.
 Farmers Edge

 1PointFive, a Houston-based carbon capture, utilization and sequestration company, announced an agreement with Microsoft to sell 500,000 tonnes of carbon dioxide removal (CDR) credits over six years to support Microsoft’s carbon removal strategy.
 The agreement is the largest single purchase of CDR credits enabled by direct air capture technology to date.
-Microsoft – like other U.S. tech giants – are confronting increasing CO2 emissions largely due to energy-intensive data centres used to develop on generative AI applications.
+Microsoft – like other U.S. tech giants – is confronting increasing CO2 emissions largely due to energy-intensive data centres used to develop generative AI applications.
 Direct air capture systems capture and directly remove CO2 from ambient air, for permanent geological sequestration.
 The CDR credits for Microsoft will be enabled by STRATOS, 1PointFive’s first industrial-scale direct air capture facility currently under construction in Texas.
 1PointFive’s partner on STRATOS is Carbon Engineering, a Squamish, B.C.-based company that pioneered a direct air capture system first developed at the University of Calgary by then-UCalgary engineering professor David Keith – now at the University of Chicago.
 Carbon Engineering was sold for $1.5 billion last September to Houston-based Occidental Petroleum.
 1PointFive

 Calgary-based Entropy, a subsidiary of Advantage Energy Ltd., announced its final investment decision to proceed with the company’s $127-million second carbon capture and storage (CCS) project at Advantage Energy’s Glacier natural gas processing plant in northwest Alberta.
 Total carbon dioxide capture capacity of the second project, expected to come onstream in the second quarter of 2026, will be 160,000 tonnes per year.
 This is in addition to the existing Phase 1 project (now operational) capacity of 32,000 tonnes of CO2 per year.
 All CO2 will be permanently disposed of into a saline aquifer approximately two kilometers below the surface.
 Entropy said all capital expenditures are expected to be eligible for the federal investment tax credit of up to 50 percent, plus the Alberta carbon capture incentive program of 12 percent.
 Seventy-five percent of revenue from the project is contractually underpinned through a $200-million strategic investment from the Canada Growth Fund, which includes a 15-year carbon credit offtake agreement.
 The remaining 25 percent of revenue is contractually underpinned by a 15-year power purchase agreement with Advantage.
 In conjunction with the Glacier Phase 2 CCS project, Entropy will repower Advantage’s Glacier Gas Plant in a $47-million project, by installing a 15-megawatt gas-fired turbine and selling power to Advantage, while capturing approximately 90 percent of the CO2 emissions from the turbine.
 Entropy

 The Town of Ignace in northwestern Ontario has officially decided it is willing to become the site of a deep geological repository for Canada’s nuclear waste.
 The industry-led Nuclear Waste Management Organization (NWMO) plans to select a site this year where millions of bundles of used nuclear fuel will be placed in a network of underground rooms connected by cavernous tunnels.
-The process for the $26-billion project had already been narrowed down to two sites – Ignace and South Bruce southern Ontario, and the NWMO says that both the local municipality and the First Nation in those areas will have to agree to be willing hosts.
+The process for the $26-billion project had already been narrowed down to two sites – Ignace and South Bruce southern Ontario – and the NWMO says that both the local municipality and the First Nation in those areas will have to agree to be willing hosts.
 Ignace, between Thunder Bay and Kenora, is now the first of those four communities to make its decision known, after the town council voted in favour of it.
-A committee of community members tasked with taking the pulse of the town’s willingness presented the results of a community vote, and said that out of the 640 residents who voted, 495 or 77 percent voted in favour.
+A committee of community members tasked with taking the pulse of the town’s willingness presented the results of a community vote, and said that out of the 640 residents who voted, 495 or 77 percent, voted in favour.
 Neither of the First Nations has yet made their willingness decisions.
 The municipality of South Bruce is set to hold a referendum in October.
 Canada’s current fleet of nuclear reactors in Canada will produce about 5.5 million used fuel bundles, with around 3.2 million already in either wet or dry storage in containers (only designed to last 50 years) on site at nuclear plants.
 National Post

 Nuclear Waste Watch, a nuclear watchdog group, is spearheading a joint letter from Canadian organizations to Governor General Mary Simon and federal ministers requesting that the appointment in June of Pierre Tremblay as president of the Canadian Nuclear Safety Commission (CNSC) be rescinded, and that the CNSC be reformed to restore public trust in the agency.
 The appointment of Tremblay, long-time president of AECOM Canada Nuclear Services Inc. and senior executive of Ontario Power Generation, as well as co-owner of a private nuclear business, creates an apparent conflict of interest, Nuclear Waste Watch says.
 “His appointment compromises the public’s expectation of neutrality, objectivity and independence of Canada’s nuclear regulatory body and reinforces the public perception of industry capture of that body.”
-Nuclear Waste Watch says Tremblay’s appointment also appears to contravene International Atomic Energy Agency (IAEA) guidelines for management of regulatory bodies for safety, which affirms the need for independent of a regulatory body, and the separation of the regulatory body from the promoters of nuclear technology.
+Nuclear Waste Watch says Tremblay’s appointment also appears to contravene International Atomic Energy Agency (IAEA) guidelines for management of regulatory bodies for safety, which affirm the need for independence of a regulatory body, and the separation of the regulatory body from the promoters of nuclear technology.
 As a member state of the International Atomic Energy Agency, Canada should adhere to IAEA safety guides and standards, Nuclear Watch says.
 “The most recent appointment of a life-long executive from the business side of the nuclear industry to head the CNSC is unacceptable.”
 Nuclear Waste Watch

-The Canadian Food Innovation Network (CFIN) granted $294,497 to three foodtech projects through its Innovation Booster Program.
+The Canadian Food Innovation Network (CFIN) granted $294,497 to three food tech projects through its Innovation Booster Program.
 The industry will match these funds to bring $588,992 in total project funding.
 The recipients of this funding are

 The STEM Fellowship announced the launch of Career Center, a new job, internship and education board that connects STEM Talent with health industry employers and colleges.
 STEM Fellowship is a registered Canadian charity that provides mentorship and experiential learning opportunities in STEM for high school, undergraduate and graduate students.
 Career Center is powered by YM Careers, a leading provider of job websites and career centers for organizations that serve professional associations.
 In addition to serving as a robust source of up to thousands of job opportunities for top STEM youth talent, STEM Fellowship said the Career Center will offer several benefits to Research Canada members and its supporters, including the ability for emerging investigators to post anonymous resumes, integration of job content into social media channels, and the ability for health and pharma professionals to be alerted every time a new job becomes available that matches their personal goals and interests.
 STEM Fellowship